magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 **WAI** *(mock-wounded)*:
 Oi!
 These socks have character.

-**AMBER** *(deadpan)*:
-So does a compost bin.
-Doesn’t mean I want to live with one.
+**WILL**:
+Here’s to the sisters you missed out on—and to the one we’re lucky enough to have.

 *(Laughter ripples.
 Amber raises her glass, the others follow.)*

 **AMBER:**
-For the record—I may talk like a dockworker, but I love girls’ lives.
-Ribbons, ink-stained fingers, cold hands warmed over tea, silly crushes, astonishing courage.
-If the world is ever kind, let it begin with them.
+For the record—I may swear like a bogan, but I’ve a soft spot for girls’ lives.
+The ribbons, the ink-stained fingers, the frozen hands clutching teacups, the foolish crushes and the stubborn courage.
+If the world ever learns kindness, it should begin with them.

-*(Mark smiles.
-Wai cheers.
-Will clinks his glass with hers, eyes lingering.
-Amber rolls her eyes but clinks anyway.
-The table erupts with chatter, while in the next room the bookcase waits, pages rustling like a secret kept.)*
+**WAI** *(mock-wounded)*:
+Blimey, listen to that speech—our big sister gone all poet laureate.
+Next she’ll be knitting doilies and writing sonnets.

+**AMBER** *(snorts, grabbing a bread roll and lobbing it at his head)*:
+Shut it, you little rat.

+*(Wai ducks, laughing.
+Mark nearly chokes on his wine.
+Will hides a smirk behind his glass.
+Amber slaps the table with a bark of laughter, the veneer of sentiment gone, her rough edges shining through once more.)*